mfiorani/Barber-Johnson-nomogram/README.md

 # Barber-Johnson nomogram
-R script to produce a Barber-Johnson nomogram
+R script to produce a Barber-Johnson nomogram, after Barber and Johnson 1973:

-After Barber, Johnson 1973:

 > Barber B. and Johnson D., "The Presentation of Acute Hospital In-patient Statistics",
 > Hospital and Health Services Review, 1973

-The R script produces a scatterplot and a dataframe with main statistics from an input dataframe.
+The R script produces a scatterplot and a dataframe with main healthcare statistics from an input dataframe.

 ![Barber-Johnson-nomogram](http://mfiorani.pythonanywhere.com/img/nomogram.png)

 The input dataframe must include:
-* unit (name of unit under analysis; may be a name, a month, etc.)
+* unit (name of unit under analysis; may be a ward/hospital name, a month, etc.)
 * startdate (ISO format yyyy-mm-dd)
 * enddate (ISO format yyyy-mm-dd)
 * patientsdays (sum of )